Jon Hoekstra

 With the Greenway Trust since: 2019

-As Communications Manager, Katie crafts and curates stories to engage with the public and our partners.
+As the Greenway Trust’s Senior Communications Manager, Katie crafts and curates stories to engage with the public and our partners.
 With a degree in Strategic Communications and minors in Graphic Design and Professional Writing, she drives the strategy behind our messaging and tackles a wide variety of projects.
 Katie was born and raised in Northeast Ohio and attended college at The Ohio State University.
-She brings past experience working in the destination marketing industry and is especially excited to build momentum around the Greenway’s recent National Heritage Area designation.
+She brings past experience working in the destination marketing industry and is especially excited to build momentum around the Greenway’s National Heritage Area designation.
 Katie enjoys traveling as often as possible and spending time outdoors with her husband Shane, whether that be hiking, camping, kayaking, biking, snowshoeing, or snowboarding.

 Kate Fancher

-With the Greenway Trust since 2022
+With the Greenway Trust since: 2018

 Kate began her role as the Restoration Projects Manager with the Greenway Trust after working multiple seasons on the Restoration Crew and over a year as a Restoration Coordinator.
 She was born and raised in Seattle where she fell in love with learning about the plants and animals throughout the Pacific Northwest.
 She graduated from the University of Washington in 2018 with a degree in Environmental Science and Terrestrial Resource Management with a focus in Restoration Ecology and Environmental Horticulture and completed the Wetland Science and Management Program in 2020.
 In her spare time, she enjoys reading, listening to music or going to shows, camping, and admiring cute plants and animals.